johandersson/eatthefrog/README.md

 ## Create calendar events based on a task and it's ABC-priority
 You can also create calendar events in outlook based on a task item, and that calendar event will use the priority color code of the task.

+## Search tasks
-You can search tasks and also add outlook notes.
+You can search for tasks, both completed and not completed.

 ## Requirements
 Assumes you have Microsoft Outlook installed on Windows.
 (And excel if you want to export time reports).